maddenbrewster/CompBioLabsAndHomework/Independent Project /BREWSTER_IndProjStep1.md

 For this project I will be repeating statistical analysis from the paper using programming in RStudio.

 1. _View and Reformat Data_
-    i.
-Use str( ) function to understand details of the data
+    1. Use str( ) function to understand details of the data
-    ii.
-Store any size characteristics or other variables that may be important later (i.e. number of columns/rows) iii.
-Understanding the headers will be important in later analysis (and the specific outcomes for the data)
+    2. Store any size characteristics or other variables that may be important later (i.e. number of columns/rows)
+    3. Understanding the headers will be important in later analysis (and the specific outcomes for the data)
         * Change headers if they do not match how you will address them later in the code (be descriptive, but concise) iv.
 Remove (or build in error messages) for any columns/rows with missing data